-License Revenues.
+License Revenues .
 Software license revenues increased by 88% from \$90.3 in the first quarter of 2006 to \$169.6 in 2007.
 We believe a significant majority of the revenue growth in the first quarter of 2007 compared to the same period in 2006 is the result of increased sales volumes, driven largely by greater demand for our virtualization product offerings attributable to wider market acceptance of virtualization as part of organizations' IT infrastructure, a broadened product portfolio and expansion of our network of indirect channel partners.
 The increase in our sales and marketing spending and the increase in our distribution channels, which grew by over 400 new partners in the first quarter, also contributed to the generation and cultivation of this additional demand.
-Orders from new indirect channel partners were approximately 5% of the increase in license revenue from the first quarter of 2006 to the first quarter of 2007.

 We also experienced an increase in the number of orders greater than \$50,000 in the first quarter of 2007, compared to the first quarter of 2006.
 Orders from our distributors and end-user customers which were greater than \$50,000 were approximately 27% and 24% of revenue in the first quarters of 2007 and 2006, respectively.
 The increase in the number of orders greater than \$50,000 is a result of broader acceptance of virtualization solutions for organizations' IT infrastructure and a trend toward end-user customers using our products broadly across their organizations.
 In the second quarter of 2006, we introduced a new Enterprise product bundle which largely replaced the previous product bundle.
 We added three unique products to this bundle and increased the corresponding list price by 15%.
 This price increase was partially offset by decreasing prices on certain core platform products which were licensed for free.
 The impact of pricing on revenue growth in 2007 compared to 2006 was less than 10% of the overall increase in revenue.

 Services Revenues.
 First quarter services revenues were \$89.1 in 2007 and \$38.8 in 2006, representing a year-over-year increase of 130%.
 Services revenues consist of software maintenance and professional services revenues.
-The increase in services revenues in 2007 was primarily attributable to growth in our software maintenance revenues and reflects the increase in license revenues, as well as renewals to customer contracts.
+The increase in services revenues in 2007 was primarily attributable to growth in our software maintenance revenues of \$38.7 and reflects the increase in license revenues, as well as renewals to customer contracts.
+Service revenue includes our professional services offerings, which increased by \$11.7.
 Professional services revenues increased due to growing demand for design and implementation services and training programs, as end-user customers deployed virtualization across their organizations.